KeyMatchNet: Zero-Shot Pose Estimation in 3D Point Clouds by Generalized Keypoint Matching: Related Works

 \textbf{3D methods: } DenseFusion \cite{wang2019densefusion} is a method that combines both 2D and 3D information.
 Initial segmentations are found in 2D, and features computed in 2D are then integrated with 3D features.
 The 3D features are computed using PointNet \cite{qi2017pointnet}.
 Finally a PnP is used to perform pose estimation using keypoints from the network.
 PVN3D \cite{he2020pvn3d} is another method that combines 2D and 3D features.
 It also computes keypoints for which are used for pose estimation.
 Unlike our method the keypoints are the object bounding box, and not keypoints on the object.

 A method more similar to our method is PointVoteNet \cite{hagelskjaer2020pointvotenet}.
 Here PointNet \cite{qi2017pointnet} is used to compute keypoints for each scene point.
 Similar to our method the computation is also performed without color information.
 In the extended version \cite{hagelskjaer2021bridging} DGCNN \cite{dgcnn} is used and the segmentation and feature computation is separated, both of which appears in our method.
+ParaPose \cite{hagelskjaer2022parapose} use this method combined with automatic parameter to obtain state-of-the-art performance on the Occlusion dataset \cite{brachmann2014learning}.
 However, dissimilar to our method, for PointVoteNet a network is trained for each object.